vmk/NBIC-BioAssist--hands-on-Hadoop/README.md

 1. Try and reproduce the results here [http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3680041/table/T1/](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3680041/table/T1/).
 The human reads on the cluster are from subject HG02057 from the 1000 genomes project.
 2. Try to estimate genome size for both e. coli and the human data.
-3. Play around with biopig - biopig is provide with the code.
+3. Play around with biopig - biopig can be cloned from github and has some great examples.
 Please see:

 	[https://github.com/JGI-Bioinformatics/biopig](https://github.com/JGI-Bioinformatics/biopig)
 	[http://bioinformatics.oxfordjournals.org/content/early/2013/09/10/bioinformatics.btt528](http://bioinformatics.oxfordjournals.org/content/early/2013/09/10/bioinformatics.btt528).